Gardening Month by Month To-Do List

 September Gardening Tasks

-Begin planting cool season vegetables – beets, broccoli, cabbage, carrots, spinach and edible pod peas.
+- Plant - Fall is the best time to plant perennials, shrubs and trees.
+Also, begin planting cool season vegetables – beets, broccoli, cabbage, carrots, spinach and edible pod peas this month.

-3. Re-blooming roses that haven't been cut back in August should be pruned early in the month.
+- Prune - Roses that re-bloom and were not cut back by 1/3 in August should be pruned very early in the month.
 Remove the flower spikes from basil regularly to encourage leaf production; if your herbs like thyme and sage survived the summer, remove dead parts and watch them bounce back with cooler weather.

-4. Fertilize lawn when fall rains begin, based on soil test results.
-Aerate lawns growing in compacted soil to increase water infiltration.
+- Fertilize lawns when fall rains begin, preferably based on soil test recommendations.
+In the absence of a soil test, choose a product with mostly nitrogen and potassium, the 1st and 3rd numbers on the bag.
+Core aerate lawns growing in compacted soil to increase water infiltration.

-5. Apply pre-emergent to combat cool season weeds such as henbit, clover and chickweed.
+- Apply pre-emergent herbicide in mid to late September to combat cool season weeds such as henbit, clover and chickweed.
+If your aerate the lawn, wait until after aerating to apply the herbicide.

-6. Watch for large patch in St. Augustine lawns.
+- Watch for brown patch in St. Augustine lawns.
 Cooler nights and free moisture encourage development of this fungal disease.
-A fall application of fungicide may be a good management strategy.
+A fall application of fungicide may be a good management strategy but it should be applied before the disease appears or at least very early on at the first sign of yellowing.

 October Gardening Tasks